|

 their lives.
 The same is true

 with Christians.
-Paul
+One

-gives another analogy and that is a sporting analogy.
+verse 5 Paul gives another analogy and that is a sporting analogy.

 An athlete must train hard, be single minded and “play by the